Designerly Identity- Your Future Professional Self

 Stage 1- Digital Technology Literacy/Fluency, learning to use Adobe Express – Starting with a live introductory tutorial run by an Adobe Coach the Students made a selfie with their name, a few layers, text and some words representing their goals as a designer.
 This was low stakes and done within 15mins.
 All the portraits were posted to a Jam board Link; to share visually within the session.
 Staff also shared our own self-portraits, made during the session, modelling the process and outcome.

 Stage 2 – Critical Information Literacy and Digital Technology Literacy /Fluency.
 Firstly, Critical Information Literacy was developed via discussion of students’ draft Design philosophies (using a jam board) shared visually during the session.
 Secondly, Digital Technology/Fluency literacy was enhanced using Adobe Express to create a webpage.
-During the second live tutorial the adobe coach demonstrated how to build the Adobe Express webpage using the exact assignment touchpoints, described how to source royalty free images, provided some sources, and spoke about attribution.
+During the second live tutorial the Adobe Coach demonstrated how to build the Adobe Express webpage using the exact assignment touchpoints, described how to source royalty-free images, provided some sources, and spoke about attribution.

 Stage 3 – Communication Literacy.
 Building on the career goals from the Professional Purpose Program (online modules) and a completed face-to-face workshop, students utilized Self-reflection, Communication Literacy and Digital Technology/fluency literacy to build an Adobe Express webpage and digital postcard, communicating both their Design Philosophy and personal values/career goals.
 Outcomes were posted to an asynchronous Canvas Discussion Board.
-Students subsequently commented on two other students whose post aligned with their own interests, thus connecting like-minded students.
-This final stage linked individual career goals with Industrial Design discipline relevant learning.
+Students subsequently commented on two other students whose posts aligned with their own interests, thus connecting like-minded students.
+This final stage linked individual career goals with Industrial Design discipline-relevant learning.

 Key Learning (Personal shift in teaching approach)

 The assignment was embedded in a first-year design studio, a core unit in the Bachelor of Design (Industrial Design).
 28 students were enrolled in this unit.
 Delivered in a blended learning format, online content for the Professional Purpose program prepared students for face-to-face sessions.
 Digital artefacts were shared via an asynchronous discussion board on canvas.
-Google Jam boards were used to share low stakes artefacts during the assignment for formative feedback.
+Google Jam boards were used to share low-stakes artefacts during the assignment for formative feedback.

 100% of the submissions demonstrated Digital Technical Literacy/ fluency using Adobe Express in making a digital postcard and webpage.
 Scaffolded use of the software, moving from a simple selfie (low stakes) to a more sophisticated communication of a design philosophy (digital postcard) and then finally to webpage communicating personal values/career goal and design philosophy, clearly supported students in the fluent use of Adobe Express.
 Utilizing the lens of a personal design philosophy to reflect upon career goals, linked the learning from Professional Purpose program to the discipline of Industrial Design, connecting the two approaches.

 Discussion around design philosophies appeared to be energising for the students, demonstrated by the thoughtful responses to artefacts on the Discussion Board in Canvas.
-The scaffolding of the Digital Technical Literacy/fluency worked extremely well as evidenced in the 100% use of the software to complete the tasks successfully and the student perception that their digital literacy had increased post completing the assignment.
+The scaffolding of the Digital Technical Literacy/fluency worked extremely well as evidenced by the 100% use of the software to complete the tasks successfully and the student perception that their digital literacy had increased post completing the assignment.
 Participation of in the Professional Purpose online content/modules, as embedded in the unit was high, as evidenced by an average of 80% completion of all 4 online tasks.

 Data from Adobe Surveys